manish-andankar/Alpha-White-Label-Lead-Generator/README.md

 The Alpha White Label Lead Generation Flutter App utilizes the following technologies and frameworks:
 - Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 Visit https://docs.flutter.dev/ to learn more.
 - Dart: The programming language used by Flutter to build applications.
+- Vercel: Vercel to deploy the application on Web.
+See https://vercel.com/.
+You may use a platform of your choice to deploy on web as well.
 - GitHub: A web-based platform for version control and collaboration that allows developers to host and review code, manage projects, and build software alongside millions of other developers.

 ### Requirement Specifications: